TheVoodooSoul/cinakinetic/README.md

 ## License

-MIT License - See LICENSE file for details
+MIT License - See LICENSE file for details# cinakinetic